fene20/memory-game/README.md

 ## Features
 ### Existing Features
 - The Memory Game consists of one page.
 The Icon can be clicked to reload the page.
 The Icon matches the look of the game.
 - The player game feedback/progress details:- level, correct and incorrect scores are laid out above the game box area.
-The JS code updates the gmae level and the scores based on the players response.
+The JS code updates the game level and the scores based on the players response.
 - The box area consists of nine boxes.
 This could easily be scaled up to e.g. 16 boxes.
 It would be difficult for most players to remember that many boxes though.
 These boxes change to red during the game sequence.
 These boxes change to orange during the player sequence.
 They change back to green at the end of a game-player sequence.
 Hitting a box calls the JS function getPlayerSequence.
 - The Run Game button is under the game boxes area.
 The border colour of the button changes to match where the player is in the game run.
 Hitting the Run Game button calls the JS function runGameSequence.
 - During a game the player will just want to see the level/scores, the nine boxes and the Run Game button.